fluxcd/website/content/en/docs/use-cases/gh-actions-manifest-generation.md

 This example implements "build-time" manifest generation on GitHub Actions.

-Third-party tools are used to generate YAML manifests in a CI job.
-The updated YAML are committed and pushed to Git, where `kustomize-controller` finally applies them.
+Third-party and first-party tools can be used to generate YAML manifests in a CI job, from any form of template or configuration language.
+The resulting YAML manifests are pushed to an OCI repository, which Flux ingests in an `OCIRepository` source where `kustomize-controller` picks them up and applies them to a cluster.

 ### Background

 There are many use cases for manifest generation tools, but Flux v2 no longer permits embedding arbitrary binaries with the Flux machinery to run at apply time.

-Flux (kustomize-controller) will apply whatever revision of the manifests are at the latest commit, on any branch it is pointed at.
-By design, Flux doesn't care for any details of how a commit is generated.
+Flux (kustomize-controller) will apply whatever revision of the manifests are in the artifact, on whatever branch or label the source synchronizes.
+By design, Flux's Kustomize applier doesn't concern with any details of an artifact other than what content it has.

-Since ["select latest by build time" image automation][flux2/discussions/802] is deprecated, and since [`.flux.yaml` is also deprecated][flux2/issues/543], some staple workflows are no longer possible without new accommodations from infrastructure.
+Since Flux v1, Flux no longer collects image metadata for mostly scalability reasons: ["select latest by build time" image automation][flux2/discussions/802] is deprecated, and since [`.flux.yaml` is also deprecated][flux2/issues/543], some staple workflows for manifest generation must move to CI jobs.

 #### What Should We Do?

-We first recommend users [adjust their tagging strategies][Sortable image tags], which is made clear elsewhere in the docs.
-This is usually a straightforward adjustment, and enables the use of [Image Update Policies][image update guide]; however this may not be feasible or desired in some cases.
+We first recommend, to enable automation, for users who do not already use sortable image tags to [adjust tagging strategies][Sortable image tags] to conform with either a sortable or semantic tagging approach, which is made clearer elsewhere in the docs.
+This is usually a straightforward adjustment, and enables the use of [Image Update Policies][image update guide]; however this is an opinionated feature that may not be feasible or desired in some cases.

+Some users may insist on using an 8 character GIT SHA as a tag, or have legacy requirements that cannot be altered easily, especially when migrating from Flux v1.

 ## Use Manifest Generation

-Introducing, Manifest Generation with Jsonnet, for [any old app] on GitHub!
+Introducing, the Manifest Generation with Jsonnet example, for "[any old app]" on GitHub!

 If you have followed the [Flux bootstrap guide] and only have one `fleet-infra` repository, it is recommended to create a separate repository that represents your application for this use case guide, or clone the repository linked above in order to review these code examples which have already been implemented there.